-Home Linux Tips & Tricks Suggest Installation Of Packages When Running An Unavailable Command
+Home Linux Tips & Tricks Command-not-found: Suggest Package Installation For Unavailable Commands In Linux

 By sk

 As you may already know, when we run an unavailable or unrecognized command in Linux, we will get an error message - "bash: command not found".
 The problem is some of us don't know which packages provides that particular command.
 Not anymore!
-Today, I've come across an useful utility called "command-not-found" that helps you by suggesting installation of packages when running an unavailable command.
+Today, I've come across an useful utility called "command-not-found" that helps you by suggesting installation of packages when running an unavailable command in Linux.

 $ paru -S command-not-found